-Understanding the Vasculature and its Biology using PPG and Other Alternatives
+Understanding the vasculature and its biology using PPG and other alternatives.
 Although PPG has been proposed independently to measure blood flow, blood pressure, and blood content analysis, these physical and biochemical quantities in fact represent different aspects of a vascular system.
 PPG, even with multi-wavelength analysis, may not be able to reflect the entire complex mix-up of the peripheral vasculature.
 In many cases, the measurement of one parameter is based on the assumption that many other parameters remain constant during the measurement period.
 This is an assumption that often holds valid only when the biological system is under certain stable conditions, but may be weakened when the body is in a disease state or during acute and transient phases.
 Understanding the vasculature using PPG is a big research challenge, as the vasculature involves not only the mechanical and physical properties of the vessels that give the pulsatile blood volume changes captured by PPG, but also many other components.
 For example, some other important aspects that must be considered include: the electrolyte analysis of the salts and minerals found in blood; the electrical impulses generated and communicated with other organ systems; and the protein-rich fluid that transport back and forth the circulatory system and lymphatic vessels to serve the important immune surveillance function.
-Alternatives to PPG can therefore provide different angles to understand the vasculature and its biology, for example, to understand systemic atherosclerotic disease (Geng et al., 2022).
+Alternatives to PPG can therefore provide different angles to understand the vasculature and its biology, for example, to understand systemic atherosclerotic disease (Geng et al 2022).

-Limitations of Wearable PPG with respect to Other Alternatives
+Limitations of wearable PPG with respect to other alternatives.
 Although PPG has been extensively used in clinical settings, its utility in daily life is yet to be seen.
 Several big research issues need to be solved before wearable PPG can be widely used in our daily lives.
 First, PPG signals are susceptible to motion artefacts, especially when used during exercise, in a free living condition, or in an environment where the ambient light varies.
 Second, PPG sensors often need to be firmly attached to the human body at a constant pressure in order to ensure good signal quality.
-The design becomes challenging when long-term measurements across days or large-scale population-wide screening using PPG in a crowded area are needed, where sometimes other non-contact RGB camera-based imaging techniques are preferred (Verkruysse et al., 2008, Sun and Thakor, 2016).
+The design becomes challenging when long-term measurements across days or large-scale population-wide screening using PPG in a crowded area are needed, where sometimes other noncontact RGB camera-based imaging techniques are preferred (Verkruysse et al 2008, Sun and Thakor 2016).
 Third, PPG is often considered as a power-hungry sensing technique compared to other sensing methods.
-Therefore, an energy-efficient sampling technique is needed, especially when a wearable device designed with PPG is to be used together with other ambulatory devices over a 24-hour period or longer (Zheng et al., 2016).
+Therefore, an energy-efficient sampling technique is needed, especially when a wearable device designed with PPG is to be used together with other ambulatory devices over a 24 h period or longer (Zheng et al 2016).

-Targeting the limitations of PPG, other complementary alternatives have been studied either independently, or together with PPG in order to better understand the human vasculature (see Figure 32).
-Different methods including processing techniques and various sensor types have been proposed, and the interested reader is referred to (Meng et al., 2022) for further details of several sensing techniques.
+Targeting the limitations of PPG, other complementary alternatives have been studied either independently, or together with PPG in order to better understand the human vasculature (see figure 32).
+Different methods